Small Business - Partner Mediation

 Discovery

-Partners will be asked to complete an online form which will prompt them of the issues which they wish to discuss .
+Partners will be asked to complete a form which will prompt them of the issues which they wish to discuss .
 This is where you brainstorm and get everything important on the table.

 Phone call